AirCoder89/Experiment-Pixelart-Game/README.md

 ---

-The following diagram shows GameView’s hierarchy and all its related components.
+This diagram provides an overview of the GameView hierarchy and its related components.
+It shows how the GameView entity represents actors in the Unity space through a GameObject and creates a map for the attached components.

 ![8](https://user-images.githubusercontent.com/62396712/110776025-e2974300-825f-11eb-828d-e8e2becd4a22.png)

 ---

-This diagram represents the responsible systems for each "GameComponent".
+This diagram provides an overview of the relationship between game components and systems.
+It shows which systems are responsible for managing each game component, providing a clear picture of the dependencies between the various parts of the architecture.

 ![9](https://user-images.githubusercontent.com/62396712/110776115-fb075d80-825f-11eb-8c81-136cbdc91919.png)